SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ThreePillarsOfSpec/ThreePillarsOfSpec.md

 - widget configuration specification
 - specification of focus order

-The last step is not mandatory since the focus order is by default given by the order of declaration of the sub-presenters.
+The last step is not mandatory since the focus order is by default given by the order of declaration of the subpresenters.

 **Note.** Specifying the method `initializePresenters` is mandatory, as without it the UI would have no widgets.

-#### Sub-presenter instantiation
+#### Subpresenter instantiation

 The instantiation of a subpresenter (i.e., the model for a widget composing the UI) can be done in two ways: through the use of a creation method or through the use of the `instantiate:` method.

 - Considering the first option, the framework provides unary messages for the creation of all basic widgets.
 The format of these messages is `new[Widget]`, for example, `newButton` creates a button widget, and `newList` creates a list widget.
 The complete list of available widget creation methods can be found in the class `SpPresenter` in the protocol `widgets`.